-Founded in Berlin in 2014, Gray Box aims to experiment with the interactions and common territories of visual arts, performance art, and fashion: "White Cube", "Black Box", and "Catwalk".
+Founded in Berlin in 2014, Gray Box aims to experiment with the interactions and common territories of contemporary dance, visual arts, and fashion: "Black Box", "White Cube", and "Catwalk".
 Based on interdisciplinary, research based-collaborations, and collective creative process, Gray Box creates and curates site-specific projects questioning sexuality, gender, identity from a feminist and queer perspective.
-Public performances, choreographed works, exhibitions, fashion collections, together with workshops echo the broader socio-political context, and challenge the body as both a historically disciplined, shaped, and colonized archive and a living public/private site, where power is constantly contested and negotiated.
+Choreographies, public performances, exhibition works, fashion collections, together with workshops echo the broader socio-political context, and challenge the body as both a historically disciplined, shaped, and colonized archive and a living public/private site, where power is constantly contested and negotiated.

 Fashion & Styling